Individual Therapy

 • It can involve persistent thoughts and worry of harm coming to the baby.

-When parents need individual counseling to address postpartum depression or anxiety, we can provide a safe, welcoming space.
-You are welcome to bring the baby with you to sessions, if needed.
+When parents need individual counseling to address postpartum depression or anxiety, we provide a safe, welcoming space.
+You are welcome to bring the baby with you to sessions.

 Additional resources for postpartum parents: